bestwnh/IGLDropDownMenu/README.md

 - `alphaOnFold` set the item alpha value when menu on fold, only use this when the style won't fit your mind
 - `flipWhenToggleView` when you set this to true, the menu button will flip up when you click
 - `useSpringAnimation` use the spring animation for iOS7 or higher version, default is true
+- `menuStatic` keeps the menu button static regardless of selected menu item, default is NO

 ####*For `IGLDropDownItem`*

 - `iconImage` set the icon image for the item
 - `text` set the text string for the item
 - `textLabel` for you to adjust the text label style
-- `object` you can store your custom item in this preporty
+- `object` you can store your custom item in this property

 Remember the `menuButton` in `IGLDropDownMenu` is also an `IGLDropDownItem`.